Determinantal Point Processes for Coresets: Experiments

-We pursue by comparing the performance of several methods in Fig.~\ref{fig:compare_perf_1_means}.
+We compare next the performance of several methods in Figure~\ref{fig:compare_perf_1_means}.
 One observes that the superior performance of the Voronoi estimator over the importance sampling estimator in low dimension $d$ is verified for all methods.
-Moreover, as the dimension increases, all methods' performance converge to the performance of the uniform iid sampling method.
-Finally, \texttt{m-DPP} associated with Voronoi weights is competitive with \texttt{D$^2$} in low $d$; and, regardless of how one chooses the weights, our method has a clear edge over the sensitivity-based iid random sampling (the lower the dimension, the clearer the edge).\\
+Moreover, as the dimension increases, all methods converge to the performance of the uniform iid sampling method.
+Finally, \texttt{m-DPP} associated with Voronoi weights is competitive with \texttt{D$^2$} in low $d$; and, regardless of how one chooses the weights, \texttt{$m$-DPP} has a clear edge over the sensitivity-based iid random sampling (the lower the dimension, the clearer the edge).
+Finally, \texttt{PolyProj-DPP} matches the performance of \texttt{sensitivity iid} for importance sampling weights.
+For Voronoi weights, the results for $d=2$ and $d=20$ are contradictory and we cannot conclude. \\

-In order to clarify further discussion, we will from now on only discuss the importance sampling estimated cost.
+In order to clarify further discussion, we will now focus on the importance sampling estimated cost.
 One should keep in mind that in low dimensions, Voronoi-based estimated costs usually perform well, but fail (sometimes drastically) as the dimension increases. \\

 A natural question arises at this point: is the observed edge of \texttt{m-DPP} over \texttt{sensitivity iid} due to a better probability of inclusion of the point process?
 Or is it truly due to the negative correlations induced by the determinantal nature of our method?
-In fact, we compare in Fig.~\ref{fig:2d_Gaussian}b and c the probability of inclusion for \texttt{sensitivity iid} versus \texttt{m-DPP}: they have a similar general behavior but are nevertheless quantitatively different.
-In Fig.~\ref{fig:compare_perf_DPP_vs_iid}, we compare \texttt{m-DPP} versus \texttt{matched iid} and \texttt{sensitivity iid}: the observed edge is clearly due to the negative correlations induced by the determinantal nature of our method.
+In fact, we compare in Figure~\ref{fig:2d_Gaussian} the probability of inclusion for \texttt{sensitivity iid} versus \texttt{m-DPP}: they have a similar general behavior but are nevertheless quantitatively different.
+In Figure~\ref{fig:compare_perf_DPP_vs_iid} (left), we compare \texttt{m-DPP} and \texttt{PolyProj-DPP} versus \texttt{matched iid} and \texttt{sensitivity iid}: the observed edge is clearly due to the negative correlations induced by the determinantal nature of our method.
 As expected from Corollary~\ref{corollary:mDPP_kmeans}, the best inclusion probability is based on the sensitivity.
-Nevertheless, the figure shows that even if it is not set to its ideal value, one can still improve the performance by inducing negative correlations. \\
+Nevertheless, the figure shows that even if it is not set to its ideal value (as in \texttt{m-DPP} and \texttt{PolyProj-DPP}), one can still improve the performance by inducing negative correlations. \\